 Make a box trap

 One effective method for catching snakes is to make a trap out of a box, some glue, and an egg.
 It is really quite a simple method that is best for those who maybe would like to catch the snake but also maintain a safe distance from it.
+For easy instructions on how to make a snake trap, see our article on this important topic.

 To make this trap simply take a box and cover the bottom of it in some sort of slow drying glue.
 Place the box near the area where you have seen the snake, so likely near the garden, and then place the egg inside.
 That’s about it.